8.3. TP1 - Case study specification [Student Version]#

 # Parameters definition

-self.Vehicle = Vehicle # vehicle parameters
+self.Vehicle = Vehicle # store vehicle class instance

-self.MeanSpeed = MeanSpeed # [m/s] Mean Speed < MaxSpeep
+self.MeanSpeed = MeanSpeed # [m/s] Mean Speed

 self.TravelTime = self.Distance / self.MeanSpeed # [s] Travel time